-Want to learn more about Etsy fees?
-Find out more information on the fees involved when selling on Etsy.
+Want to learn more about the fees?
+Read the article about the fees involved when selling on Etsy.

 Product pricing is one of the most important decisions a seller has to make for their business.
 Determining a competitive price while keeping your business profitable requires developing a strategy that can only be learned over time.
-This can be particularly challenging to Etsy sellers because creative products, by nature, are almost always unique and the cost of materials and labor are never the same.
+This can be particularly challenging for Etsy sellers because creative products, by nature, are almost always unique, and the cost of materials and labor are always different.

 Etsy’s seller handbook offers a helpful pricing worksheet and useful ideas for developing a pricing strategy:

 - Make sure your price covers the cost of materials and labor.